MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 If this table does not exist, and you have access to create database tables directly, refer to [this document](./troubleshooting-unable-to-create-database-tables.md) for the correct SQL to create them.

-### A successfully created fieldmap does not pass data

-#### Plugin configuration
+### There are no Salesforce objects in the fieldmap dropdown

+When there are no values in the list of Salesforce objects, this means the plugin can’t access any of the objects in your Salesforce.
+There are three likely causes for this:

+1. You need to change the OAuth scope on the app you created in Salesforce.
+For most uses with this plugin, you’ll want to use "Perform requests on your behalf at any time" and "Manage user data via APIs (api)" If you do change these, you’ll need to wait several minutes before trying again, as Salesforce is rather slow on this.
+2. Your Salesforce objects might not be accessible to the Salesforce user who has authenticated with WordPress via this plugin.
+3. The Salesforce objects might have other restrictive permissions.

+## Object map issues

+If you are successfully authenticated with Salesforce, but you are unable to create or update an object map between two records, there are several ways to troubleshoot.
+Always check the plugin logs, the [mapping errors tab](./mapping-errors.md), and/or your server's PHP error logs first.

+### Plugin mapping errors

+- If the plugin fails in the middle of creating or updating a map between two objects, a row should be created on the Mapping Errors screen.
+If it is a push error, it will tell you the WordPress object ID it was trying to map.
+If it is a pull error, it will tell you the Salesforce ID. **You should not leave these entries.**

+### Sync errors

 - Remember to clear the plugin cache on the Fieldmaps screen.
-- If you are not able to push data to Salesforce, try with asynchronous checked, and without.
+- If you are not able to push data to Salesforce, try with asynchronous checked, and again without.
 This will tell you if your issue is related to the plugin's cron jobs.
 - To inspect your cron jobs, use the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
 Make sure the Salesforce push and/or pull jobs are running as you expect them to, and make sure to check the Schedule screen to make sure the jobs are scheduled as they should be.

-#### Plugin mapping errors
-- If the plugin fails in the middle of creating a map between two objects, a row may be created on the Mapping Errors screen.
-If it is a push error, it will tell you the WordPress object ID it was trying to map.
-If it is a pull error, it will tell you the Salesforce ID. **You should not leave these entries.**